pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_list.hbs.md

 # Tanzu apps workload list

+This topic tells you about the Apps CLI `tanzu apps workload list` command.

-The `tanzu apps workload list` command lists the workloads present in the cluster, either in the current namespace, in another namespace, or in all namespaces.
+The `tanzu apps workload list` command gets the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.

 ## Default view